CodingConnected/CodingConnected.TLCProF/README.md

 # TLCProF
-TLCProF is a new, open source framework for programming vehicle dependent traffic light controller software.
-The abbreviation stands for: Traffic Light Controller Programming Framework.
+TLCProF is an open source framework for programming vehicle dependent traffic light controller software.
+The abbreviation *TLCProF* stands for: Traffic Light Controller Programming Framework.
 The project is currently in beta phase, and both its name and code base may undergo considerable changes in the near future.

-> Please note: the project is currently in alfo state, and in active development.
-It's API and classes are likely to change occasianally until the project reaches a stable state.

-The framework has been written in C# (minimum version: 6.0) using the .NET Framework (minimum version: 4.5).
-It is compatible with Mono (tested with version 3.2.8), and can thus be used under Linux.
+The framework has been written in C#.
+It was originally made with .NET Framework and compatible with Mono, and was therefore from the onset compatible with Linux.
-> Note (10-09-2017): the current version of the UI has known issues when ran with Mono.
-A controller can however be ran on the command line without trouble.
+The current version (as of 27th of Feb.
+2025) targets .NET8.
+The controller UI was not tested on platforms other than Windows 11.
+The headless version runs fine on Linux (tested on Ubuntu).

+## Disclaimer
+Please note: the framework is the result of a pilot project, and has never been extensively used in a production environment.
+Use at your own risk, the authors of the framework assume no liability whatsoever; also refer to the LICENSE.

+---

 Contents of the README: